elliot-mb/one-sided-success-types/README.md

 # CompaSS, an Automated Proof of Incorrectness System For JSS

-One may show that a term 'goes wrong' or diverges by deriving a proof tree typing that term as the complement of all values.
-With this we create a type system to prove incorrectness; when something 'type checks' it is guarenteed to go wrong.
-Yet when it does not it may yet still go wrong.
+One may show that a term 'goes wrong' or diverges by deriving a proof tree typing that term as the complement of all values, supplied success semantics.
+With this we create a type system to prove incorrectness; when something 'type checks' it is guarenteed to go wrong, diverge or use undesired behaviour.
+Yet when it does not we make no guarantees.

 # Run CompaSS